nestjs/docs.nestjs.com/content/techniques/configuration.md

 > info **Notice** The value assigned to the `load` property is an array, allowing you to load multiple configuration files (e.g. `load: [databaseConfig, authConfig]`)

-With custom configuration files, we can also manage custom files such as files.
+With custom configuration files, we can also manage custom files such as YAML files.
 Here is an example of a configuration using YAML format:

 ```yaml
 http: